 The Hospital grants credit without collateral to its patients, many of whom are area residents and are insured under third-party payer agreements.
-Patient accounts receivable at September 30, 2014 and 2013, consisted of:
+During 2015, the Hospital wrote off a substantial number of accounts receivable it had been carrying on the books.
+Patient accounts receivable at September 30, 2015 and 2014, consisted of: